komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="jiufenteahouse.JPG" alt="Colette and dad in a teahouse in Jiufen" caption="We were all exhausted from an entire day of scootering." >}}

-{{< figure src="jiufentea.JPG" alt="Some tea in Jiufen" caption="We all got little tea sets, that came with brewed tea and some tea snacks.
+{{< figure src="jiufentea.JPG" alt="Some tea in Jiufen" caption="We all got little tea sets that came with brewed tea and some tea snacks.
 Perfect way to finish the day." >}}

-We managed to relax before an hour, a bit too much maybe because though it meant we got to hike back to the bikes while enjoying the sunset, it also meant that part of our ride home would be in the dark.
+We managed to relax for about an hour, perhaps a bit too long, because though it meant we got to hike back to the bikes while enjoying the sunset, it also meant that part of our ride home was in the dark.

 {{< figure src="jiufenleaving1.JPG" alt="Mom coming down the stairs in Jiufen" caption="Hiking all the way back down the stairs." >}}